milesroberts-123/tajimasDacrossSpecies/README.md

 * output metrics for called variants before filtering (useful for determining if filters were appropriate)

+* output simple statistics on the number of reads and bp applied to workflow

 This workflow will **not** work if:

 * Some replicates of a given sample are single-end, but others are paired-end.
 To resolve this, either throw out read two of the paired-end replicates (treating them as single end) or throw out the single-end reads (leaving only paired-end).

 # How to replicate my results

+First, download this repo with `git clone`.

 The scripts in src/ should be run in their numbered order to replicate my results.